 2. National Community

-He explained the origin of the universe through a religious viewpoint and how the Youths of Nigeria should return to a life centered on integral values and principles.
+Dr. Oko explained the origin of the universe from a religious viewpoint and how the youth of Nigeria should return to a life centred on integral values and principles.

-As well, he spoke about resources management in Nigeria, the difference in religion, and its ethnic divisions.
+As well, he spoke about resource management in Nigeria, differences in religion, and ethnic divisions.

-Regarding the overview of Nigeria’s growth and fall, in his next presentation, he urged the Youths to cultivate the habit of promoting unity and harmony in the society, rather than involving in things that can bring divisions to the nation.
+Regarding the overview of Nigeria’s growth and fall, in his next presentation, Dr. Oko urged youth to cultivate the habit of promoting unity and harmony in society, rather than being involved in interactions that insight division within the nation.

-Mr. Ebriku John Friday (The Role Of Media in the New Nigeria) advised the Youths to desist from disseminating any information without a thorough investigation of its authenticity, mentioning that this is for the best interest of the nation.
+Mr. Ebriku John Friday (The Role Of Media in the New Nigeria) advised youth to desist from disseminating any information without a thorough investigation of its authenticity; mentioning that this is in the best interest of the nation.

-Other journalists in the meeting gave similar advice to the Youths of Nigeria.
+Other journalists in the meeting offered similar advice to the youth of Nigeria.

 Some questions arose that were answered by the keynote speakers.

 The meeting came to an end with closing remarks given by IAYSP Nigeria President, Mr. Ogar Raphael Ekpo.
-In his closing remarks, he urged the Youths in Nigeria to embrace peace and get involved in things that can develop their leadership capacity.
-And advised, especially the members of IAYSP, to become a model for a change that can expand positivity into all the Nigerian Youths.
+In his closing remarks, President Ekpo urged the youth in Nigeria to embrace peace and become involved in initiatives that can develop their leadership capacity; and advised, especially, the members of IAYSP to become models for change that can expand positivity to all Nigerian youth.

-Rev. Imoh Nkanta, the FFWPU National leader, gave the last words, including pieces of advice to the Youths.
+Rev. Imoh Nkanta, the FFWPU National leader, bestowed the final words, including advice to the youth.